610265158/face_landmark/README.md

 # face_landmark

-A simple face aligment method, based on pytorch
+A simple face aligment method.

 ## introduction
 This is the pytorch branch.
+The tf version is no longer maintained.

+It is simple and flexible,
+trained with **wingloss** ,
+**multi task learning**,

-It is simple and flexible, trained with wingloss , multi task learning, also with data augmentation based on headpose and face attributes(eyes state and mouth state).
+also with **data augmentation based on headpose and face attributes(eyes state and mouth state)**.

 [CN blog](https://blog.csdn.net/qq_35606924/article/details/99711208)